ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 authorize issuance where the name of the challenge method being used is one of the names listed in the comma separated list.

-The special method value 'non-acme' is defined.
-Where a CA supports ACME, but also allows the issuance of certificates by other means, it MUST ensure that all of its other issuance channels recognise the 'acme-methods' parameter.
-For the purposes of validation, such non-ACME transactions shall be considered to have a method name of 'non-acme'.
+The special method value "non-acme" is defined.
+Where a CA supports both ACME and the "acme-methods" parameter, but also allows the issuance of certificates by other means, it MUST ensure that all of its other issuance channels recognise the "acme-methods" parameter (see section 5.7).
+For the purposes of validation, such non-ACME transactions shall be considered to have a method name of "non-acme".
 Thus, domains implementing CAA which wish to nominate a CA which supports issuance via both ACME and non-ACME means can choose whether to allow one or both.

 Security Considerations
 =======================